IbrahimG88/myNeighbourhood_Map_Project/README.md

 # myNeighbourhood_Map_Project

-## To run the app:
+## To run the app

 ### Run indexV5.html in any Browser.

-To run the app click the following link: (https://ibrahimg88.github.io/myNeighbourhood_Map_Project/indexV5.html)
+To run the app click the following link: https://ibrahimg88.github.io/myNeighbourhood_Map_Project/indexV5.html

-## How the app functions:
+## How the app functions

 ### Initialy the app loads Madrid, Spain google map, focusing on five locations of my choice in Madrid.